Trim Your Tree With A Powerful Woman: Beyoncé, Hillary, & Serena Tree Toppers Are Here

 Shimmery stars, fairies, and anon angels as your tree topper are so last Christmas (and not in the Wham! song sense).
 Instead, add some modern inspiration from the leading women in politics, entertainment, and sports to get you into the holiday spirit.

-That is just what the UK-based not-for-profit organization Women To Look Up To wants you to do this season.
-Just in time for the holidays, the company released a few Christmas tree-topper alternatives featuring some women you’ve definitely heard of.
+That is just what the not-for-profit organisation Women To Look Up To wants you to do this season.
+Just in time for the Christmas holidays, the company released a few Christmas tree-topper alternatives featuring some women you’ve definitely heard of.

 Firstly, there’s the Queen herself, Beyoncé Giselle Knowles-Carter, dressed in a signature bodysuit, overcoat, heels, and of course, a pair of angel wings.
 The only thing missing is Bey’s halo.